IH-1/Insiyah/README.md

      The Goal

-Use the Arduino input system to help the global community understand the mechanics behind our social media likes.
+Use learnings from Arduino an Processing systems to help the global community understand the mechanics behind our social media likes.
 Reminding the community why it's necessary to take a step back from scrolling every so often.
 -
-**Concept**
--
+Concept based on pushing a lever to gain a reward but not in a predictable way.
+Sometimes you gain something , sometimes you don't but every once in a while it is a great treat.

 + Exposing the system by a system
 + The outcome will be open-source / available to all
    + Creating a sense of community through our common struggles of excessive screen time
    + Actulizing the social media scrolling culture through an exaggerated approach
-   + Using data collection through Arduino to draw conclusions & raise awarness
+   + Using data collection through Arduino / generative art to draw conclusions & raise awareness

          The Build